samsquire/ideas4/README.md

 We want to achieve perfect use of the processor and handoff between tasks.

 In [ideas3 50.
 Capacity planning tool](https://github.com/samsquire/ideas3#50-capacity-planning-tool) I described a timeline that you can drag work into and binpack work into time.
+Most web frameworks produce very inefficient binpacking of work into time, due to blocking behaviours and lack of parallelism.

 We want to binpack code and tasks to run with maximum freedom of variable and shared memory usage.
 The computer should work out how to schedule and order the memory parallelism.